cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 ****

-## Which of the following SAP Key UI technologies are currently recommended by SAP?

-## (Choose the correct answers).

-Web Dynpro Java

-### Web Dynpro ABAP with Screen Personas

-### Dynpro with Screen Personas

-Java Dynpro

-### SAPUI5.

-****

-:book: UX400 - Unit 1

-****

-## Which of the following statements are true when talking about SAP Fiori?
+## 1. Which of the following statements are true when talking about SAP Fiori?
 (Choose the correct answers).

-### SAP Fiori is SAP’s user experience that applies modern user-centric design principals
+SAP Fiori is SAP’s user experience that applies modern user-centric design principals

 SAP Fiori is SAP’s product for implementing SAP Enterprise Portal components

 SAP Fiori is SAP’s UI technology for implementing application for mobile devices

-### SAP Fiori is SAP Fiori can be personalized, is simple, and runs on any device
+SAP Fiori is SAP Fiori can be personalized, is simple, and runs on any device

-### SAP Fiori is SAP Fiori provides a consistent and role-specific experience across all tasks, for all lines of business.
+SAP Fiori is SAP Fiori provides a consistent and role-specific experience across all tasks, for all lines of business.

 ****

 :book: UX400 - Unit 1

+a/d/e

 ****

-## What is the vision of SAP when considering SAP’s UX direction?
-(Choose the correct answer).
+## 2. What is the vision of SAP when considering SAP’s UX direction?
+(Choose the correct answer). :no_entry:

 Deliver attractive applications that make people successful at work

-### Provide the leading user experience for business applications
+Provide the leading user experience for business applications

 Provide UX as service to gain productivity